wp-plugins/pe-easy-slider/readme.txt

 5. Order direction (ascending, descending).
 6. Ordering type (date, title, most commented).
 7. Navigation (arrows, bullets)
 8. Image size from Wordpress settings (Settings -> Media).
-You can choose: thumbnail, medium, large
+You can choose:
+- thumbnail
+- medium
+- large
 9. Image height in px - if uploaded images for posts have not the same height for all you may make them equal by entering the height in pixels.
 It's not recommended since Google does not accept such solutions like changing image height with CSS but if you have no other choice ypu may use this option.

 == Installation ==